nicholasgriffintn/fosdem-pwa/README.md

 This is a companion app for [FOSDEM 2024](https://fosdem.org/2024/), built with [TanStack Start](https://tanstack.com/start/) and using [the shadcn UI library](https://ui.shadcn.com/), it is a PWA that can be installed on your phone or desktop.

 This is heavily inspired by [sojourner-web](https://github.com/loomchild/sojourner-web/tree/master), just in TanStack Router.
+This is mostly a passion project to get a chance to play with some other technologies, alongside that, I personally attend FOSDEM, a lot of the features in this app are to make my experience better, such as tracking sessions I want to attend, taking notes, and sharing my bookmarks.

 ## Check it out